Nietru/my-portfolio/README.md

 ## Installation

-This is a singular webpage without external links.
+This is a singular webpage with external links within the images of the Projects section.
 Deployment URL: https://nietru.github.io/my-portfolio/

 ## Credits